crrawl/yuukuramu-cash-register-system/README.md

 - [ ] Scan barcode and get all product information. (check item info button)

-💭 Dedlines : end of september
+💭 Deadlines : end of september